BA in Philosophy

 - View Eastern's current course catalog for all course descriptions.

-- Looking for a 4-year plan to graduation in this major?
+- Looking for a graduation plan for this major?
+Many 4-year degrees can now be completed in 3 years with the new Eastern University FastPass™!
 Prospective Undergraduate Families should contact their Admission Counselor today.
-Current Students can log into my.eastern.edu or contact their academic advisor.
+Current Students can log into my.eastern.edu or contact their academic advisor today.

 |Course Number||Course Name||Credit|